C.P.D. Gronant

+The club was founded in 2018 as Llanelwy Athletic.
+Despite using the name Llanelwy (Welsh for St Asaph), they played their home games at Gronant.
+Their first season was described as "memorable" by local news, with the team crowned champions of the Vale of Clwyd and Conwy League Division One in early February, and going on to finish the season unbeaten.
+The 2019–20 season was shortened due to the COVID-19 pandemic, and the team finished second-bottom of the Premier Division.
+In 2020 they became inaugural members of the North Wales Coast East Football League Division One.
+The new league's first season was cancelled due to the pandemic, and when it was first played in 2021–22 they finished 4th out of 14 teams.
+They also reached the first round of the Welsh Cup that season, where they lost to Berriew.

-The club was founded in 2018 as Llanelwy Athletic, based in St Asaph.
-In 2022, the club renamed to C.P.D.
+In June 2022, the club renamed to C.P.D.
 Gronant.
-This also saw them move from the North Wales Coast East Football League to the North East Wales Football League.
+Due to a dispute over the right to use the name Gronant, they were forced to move from the North Wales Coast East Football League to the North East Wales Football League.

-They have competed in the Welsh Cup, getting to the first round in 2021–22, where they lost to Berriew.

 The club announced they would leave the North East Wales Football League after the 2024–25 season.

-In 2025 the club rejoined the North Wales Coast East Football League, as Dunes FC, but withdrew during pre-season.
-In August of the same year, the club was accepted as a late entrant into the North East Wales Football League.
+The club rejoined the North Wales Coast East League for the 2025–26 season, as Dunes FC, but withdrew during pre-season.
+In August of the same year, the club was accepted as a late entrant into the North East Wales League.